Southampton: 15th century

 Prior to King Henry's departure for the Battle of Agincourt in 1415, the ringleaders of the "Southampton Plot"—Richard, Earl of Cambridge, Henry Scrope, 3rd Baron Scrope of Masham, and Sir Thomas Grey of Heton—were accused of high treason and tried at what is now the Red Lion public house in the High Street.
 They were found guilty and summarily executed outside the Bargate.

 The city walls include God's House Tower, built in 1417, the first purpose-built artillery fortification in England.
 Over the years it has been used as home to the city's gunner, the Town Gaol and even as storage for the Southampton Harbour Board.
 Until September 2011, it housed the Museum of Archaeology.
-The walls were completed in the 15th century, but later development of several new fortifications along Southampton Water and the Solent by Henry VIII meant that Southampton was no longer dependent upon its fortifications.
+The walls were completed in the 15th century, but later development of several new fortifications along Southampton Water and the Solent by Henry VIII meant that Southampton was no longer dependent upon its own fortifications.

 During the Middle Ages, shipbuilding had become an important industry for the town.
 Henry V's famous warship Grace Dieu was built in Southampton and launched in 1418.

 The friars passed on ownership of the water supply system itself to the town in 1420.

 On the other hand, many of the medieval buildings once situated within the town walls are now in ruins or have disappeared altogether.
 From successive incarnations of the motte and bailey castle, only a section of the bailey wall remains today, lying just off Castle Way.

 In 1447 Henry VI granted Southampton a charter which made it a county of itself, separate for most purposes from the county of Hampshire.
 The town was granted its own sheriff, which it retains to this day.

-16th–18th century
+16th–18th centuries

 The friary was dissolved in 1538 but its ruins remained until they were swept away in the 1940s.

 The port was the point of departure for the Pilgrim Fathers aboard Mayflower in 1620.
 In 1642, during the English Civil War, a Parliamentary garrison moved into Southampton.
 The Royalists advanced as far as Redbridge in March 1644 but were prevented from taking the town.

 Southampton became a spa town in 1740.
 It had also become a popular site for sea bathing by the 1760s, despite the lack of a good quality beach.
 Innovative buildings specifically for this purpose were built at West Quay, with baths that were filled and emptied by the flow of the tide.
 Southampton engineer Walter Taylor's 18th-century mechanisation of the block-making process was a significant step in the Industrial Revolution.
 The port was used for military embarkation, including during 18th-century wars with the French.